Colored Markov polycategories and diagrammatic differentiation: Co-indexed colored Markov polycategories

-maps the object $X_v$ of a persistent vertex $v\in V$ to the corresponding object in $\PC_{G'}$, and similarly for persistent edge objects.
+For an inclusion $\alpha:G\to G'$, the state pushforward $\alpha_{!,s}:\PC_G\to \PC_{G'}$ maps the object $X_v$ of a persistent vertex $v\in V$ to the corresponding object in $\PC_{G'}$, and similarly for persistent edge objects.
 Kernels whose local incidence pattern is preserved are mapped to the corresponding kernels in $\PC_{G'}$.
 New vertices and edges in $G'$ are not images of old objects.
 They belong to the larger target CMP $\PC_{G'}$.

 A parameter space $\Theta_G$ may contain the parameters of the update kernels used in $\PC_G$.
-The parameter pushforward

-may copy shared parameters for persistent kernel types and initialize parameters for kernels associated with new vertices or edges.
+The parameter pushforward $\alpha_{!,\theta}:\Theta_G\to \Theta_{G'}$ may copy shared parameters for persistent kernel types and initialize parameters for kernels associated with new vertices or edges.
 The functoriality equations in Definition~\ref{def:ccmp} express that performing two graph inclusions in sequence transports state structure and parameters in the same way as their composite inclusion.

-This example is intentionally schematic.
+This example is deliberately schematic.
 Its role is to show how the CCMP formalism separates the typed stochastic structure at each graph state from the functorial transport of that structure along graph transitions. \end{example}